After you apply – Residential tenancy cases

 If you can’t come to the hearing and have arranged for someone to come in your place, they must bring or email us a written authority from you.

-If you’re a landlord, you must fill in a summary of what your claim is.
+If you’re a rental provider (landlord), in some cases you must fill in a summary of what your claim is.
 This is called a 'summary of proofs'.
 Fill in the form for your application type:

 What's a summary of proofs?